 What can I do to reduce my emissions?

-If you have an open fire: consider replacing it with a modern stove, preferably an Ecodesign Ready stove.
-If this is not possible, ensure you are burning dry wood or a smoke-free solid fuel.
 If you have an old stove: consider replacing it with a modern stove, preferably an Ecodesign Ready one.
 If this is not possible ensure you are burning dry wood or a smoke-free solid fuel if your stove is multi-fuel.
 Also make sure you are getting the chimney swept and are maintaining the stove regularly.
 Leaking door seals can be an issue.
-If you already have an efficient stove: ensure you are burning dry wood or a smoke-free solid fuel if your stove is multi-fuel.
-Also make sure you are getting the chimney swept and are maintaining the stove regularly.
-Check that you are burning your fuel efficiently using a stove top thermometer.

 Why is dry wood so important?